T-STEP – TEACCH School Transition to Employment and Postsecondary Education

 - Social Skills – These modules target getting help when needed and social skills for college and work.

-Through funding from North Carolina Vocational Rehabilitation Services, the T-STEP will be offered free of charge for 16-21 year old students with ASD at Central Piedmont, Pitt, and Wake Tech Community Colleges.
+Through funding from North Carolina Division of Vocational Rehabilitation Services, the T-STEP will be offered free of charge for 16-21 year old students with ASD at Cape Fear, Central Piedmont, Pitt, and Wake Tech Community Colleges.
 Participation includes skill instruction, group practice, video modeling, and role plays.
 Additionally, students practice these skills on a weekly basis at a volunteer internship site.
 Students also receive individual career counseling, higher education counseling, and self-advocacy counseling.